Glossary of technical writing terms

 PDF (Portable Document Format)

-A file format that Adobe developed.
+PDF is a file format that Adobe developed.
 PDF is an open standard named ISO 32000.
-See 'Adobe Portable Document Format' (www.adobe.com/products/acrobat/adobepdf.html).
+Refer to 'Adobe Portable Document Format' (www.adobe.com/products/acrobat/adobepdf.html).

 perfect binding